Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 5. Insert Here

 # Power Source Stability and Redundancy Test

 ## Purpose and Justification

+1. To verify the the Fan Diagnostic Tool operates stably when powered by:

+   - The Fan Control Board (~24 Vdc)
+   - USB Connection (5 Vdc)
+   - Both power sources simultaneously
+2. To ensure power switching does not disrupt tool operation.

 ## Detailed Procedure

+### Setup

+1.

 ## Expected Results